-Whether it’s paying your cell phone bill, your utilities, or your credit cards off each month, make sure your payment is on time, every time.
+Whether it’s paying your cellphone bill, your utilities or your credit cards each month, make sure your payment is on time, every time.

-Overall, your credit utilization ratio should be 30 percent or less.
-So if yours is currently higher than that, try and decrease it to improve your credit.
+Overall, your credit utilization ratio should be below 30%.
+So if your ratio is higher than that, try and decrease it to improve your credit.

 For instance, if you make a large payment on your credit card this month, you’ll improve your credit utilization.
 This, in turn, will improve your credit score.

-If you can’t reduce your balance low enough to hit a credit utilization ratio of 30 percent, there’s another way to improve your credit utilization: increase your credit limit.
+If you can’t reduce your balance low enough to hit a credit utilization ratio of 30%, there’s another way to improve your credit utilization: Increase your credit limit.

 After all, your limit is half of the ratio that makes up your credit utilization.
 You can increase your limits by calling your credit card issuer, then ask to apply for a credit limit increase.

 Some credit cards even allow you to apply for a credit limit increase online.
-Often times you will know right after you apply if your credit limit increase is approved or not by the lender.
+Often, you will know right after you apply if the lender approves your credit limit increase.

-You can use both of these to pay off your credit card (or cards).
+You can use both of these tools to pay off your existing credit card (or cards).
 They usually come with a much lower interest rate, which means you can get out of debt faster.